-Theater, Films, All things Mac, studying the text, reading, hanging out with my family, Canada, beauty and arts
+Theater, studying the text, reading, hanging out with my family, Canada, beauty and arts

 Hi Bill, Thanks for the thought.
 I've reflected on this as well.
 While we can go in the category or Pelagian or semi-Pelagian I go in a different direction.
 I remember reading the book on early...posted on: Are You Funneling?